 Evidence from many studies suggests that out-of-school suspension is not effective in deterring behavior problems and is linked to harmful effects on schools and youth.
-Data shows that students who are suspended are more likely to engage in misbehavior in the future (Tobin, Sugai, & Colvin, 1996).
+Data shows that students who are suspended are more likely to engage in misbehavior in the future (Raffaele-Mendez, 2003; Tobin, Sugai, and Colvin, 1996).
 Suspending students who engage in problem behaviors does not identify or address the students’ underlying problems; instead, it prevents the student from obtaining school support services (Townsend, 2000).
-Suspension decreases access to instruction and increases academic difficulties.

-• Restricted access to school services such as counseling and social skills instruction (Townsend, 2000).
+• Restricted access to school services such as counseling (Townsend, 2000).

 • Feeling unwelcome at school (Civil Rights Project, 2000).